saragholizadeh/node-redis-server/README.md

-# Node Redis Server (Custom In-Memory Redis Clone)
+## Node Redis Server (Custom In-Memory Redis Clone)
-A simple, modular, Redis-like in-memory database built with Node.js.
-This project is designed for learning purposes :]
+I'm trying to build my own Redis server using Nodejs and Express, this project is designed for learning purposes :]